e-scooter-2077/documentation/Ubiquitous Language.md

 Controlled by a hand lever.
 #### Accelerator
 Handle that controls the speed; If the handle isn't turned the [electric break](#electronic-wheel-block) is activated.

+## Customer
+Alias: person; user
+A customer for the e-scooter business.
+### Anagraphic information
+Collection of data about the customer, including first name, date of birth, and all the other possible information useful for the [e-scooter service](#e-scooter-service).